 Instructional Development Programs

 These programs seek to improve learning and teaching.
 Included among the programs are Classroom Services, Faculty Instructional Improvement Grants, Educational Technology programs and Teaching Assistant training programs.
-In addition, the Office of Undergraduate Evaluation and Research conducts comprehensive evaluations of the curricular and programmatic efforts to improve the quality of undergraduate education at UCLA.
+In addition, the Center for Educational Assessment conducts comprehensive evaluations of the curricular and programmatic efforts to improve the quality of undergraduate education at UCLA.